Tauren Poole: College career

 Poole attended University of Tennessee from 2008 to 2011 under head coaches Phillip Fulmer, Lane Kiffin, and Derek Dooley.
 The 2010 season was Poole's breakout with the Volunteers.
 He had six games going over 100 rushing yards on the season: UT Martin, Oregon, LSU, Alabama, Memphis, and Ole Miss.
 In addition, he had 11 rushing touchdowns.
 During his career, he rushed for 1,898 yards on 423 carries and 17 touchdowns.
 He was awarded the Pat Tillman Award at the 2012 East–West Shrine Game.

 Professional career

 Carolina Panthers

 Poole was signed as an undrafted free agent by the Carolina Panthers.
 He later spent time with the Pittsburgh Steelers and Indianapolis Colts.
 He signed again to the Panthers' active roster on September 27, 2014.
 On September 28, he made his NFL debut against the Baltimore Ravens.
 However, on his first career carry, he fumbled.
 He was released by the Panthers the next day, but re-signed with their practice squad soon after.

 New Orleans Saints

 The New Orleans Saints signed Poole to their practice squad on November 4, 2014.
 On November 20, he was released by the team.

+Personal life

+Poole's cousin is current Tennessee running back, Javin Gordon.